MahdiFarnaghi/intelli_geo/docs/change.md

 ## IntelliGeo v0.1.1 Fifth release

+### New Features

+- **Cross-Platform Installation Enhancements**: The installation process has been optimized for Linux, macOS, and Windows, providing a more seamless and reliable setup experience across all supported platforms.

 ### Bug Fixes

-- **Cross-Platform Installation Improvements**: The installation process has been refined for Linux, Mac, and Windows, ensuring a smoother and more reliable setup experience across all supported operating systems.
+- **Installation Process Fixes**: Resolved various issues affecting installation.

 ## IntelliGeo v0.1.0 Fourth & Stable Release